Skip to main content

 Conor Daly graduated from Trinity College with a BA (Joint Honours) in Russian and Ancient Greek and a Postgraduate Diploma in Theoretical Linguistics.
 He has an MA and PhD in Slavic Languages and Literatures from the University of California, Berkeley.

-Title of doctoral dissertation (1991): Linguistic Change and Cultural Paradigms: The Development of Russian Scholarly Prose (18th-20th Centuries).
-Dissertation supervisor: Boris M. Gasparov.
+Doctoral dissertation (1991): Linguistic Change and Cultural Paradigms: The Development of Russian Scholarly Prose (18th-20th Centuries).
+Thesis supervisor: Boris M. Gasparov.

 Research interests include: